keef/keef/README.md

 ### 👋 Welcome to my Github profile

-My name is keef.
-I like collecting art pieces, sneakers and looking at contemporary art!
+Hello!
+My name is Keith but you can call me keef lol.
+I like to collect art pieces and sneakers since 2016 and visit art museum when I'm bored

 I'm a self-learning developer working on [Underscore Labs](https://github.com/underscorelabs) and [Underground Notify](https://twitter.com/UGNotify)